Liam-Griffiths/BUGS_Game/README.md

 **Options Menu** - Options such as, sounds on/off, effects on off.
 Link to the GameManager global object, please.

 **Unit Selection Page** - Page with the currently unlocked units, UI images for unlocked units and locked units.
-Ability to select 3 unit types to take into battle.
+Ability to select 3 unit types to take into battle. http://docs.unity3d.com/ScriptReference/PlayerPrefs.html Store the data.

+## Programming

+**Reimplement Core Features** - Take prototype features, tilting, unit placement/spawning etc. Rebuild.

+**Unit selection etc** - Selection UI and Cooldown.

+**Unit AI** - Unit and Castle health, shooting, damage etc.

+**Other** - Particles, sounds, etc.

+## Other

+**Facebook** - Facebook score share, and invite to game.
+Clean code.

+**Ad Support** - Ad splashscreen, also a pop under ad in the menu.